v-manchinskiy/diary/content/posts/create-new-hugo-theme/index.md

 ## Get started

-So, your Hugo site has the following basic folder structure:
+1. So, your Hugo site has the following basic folder structure:
 ![theme folder in Hugo structure](folder-structure.jpg)
+2. In Terminal tab go into your Hugo test site folder: `cd test-site`. (for go up in folder tree you can use the command `cd ..`).

 Creating a Hugo Theme From Scratch described here: [Retrolog](https://retrolog.io/blog/creating-a-hugo-theme-from-scratch/)